orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

    - Add `-Wl,-z,noexecstack` to LDFLAGS in ebuild or through modding the build files
    - Add the [code template](https://wiki.gentoo.org/wiki/Hardened/GNU_stack_quickstart#Patching)
-     to .S assembly files associated with the .o files having the RWX column from scanelf and converting the fix to a patch file.
+     to .S assembly files associated with the .o files having the RWX column from scanelf and converting the fixes to a patch file.

    For .c source code files, consider converting [GNU C Nested Functions](https://gcc.gnu.org/onlinedocs/gcc/Nested-Functions.html) to remove executable stack pages of insignificant code to improve least privileges.